This website provides information for general purposes only.Read our full disclaimer

 Credit funds lend to companies, projects or asset-backed borrowers.
 Investors often like the income orientation and the presence of collateral or contractual repayment terms.

 But credit risk is real.
+Todos Contam's product-risk guidance is a useful reminder that risk depends on the product, issuer, market conditions and investor understanding.
 Ask about borrower quality, collateral, loan-to-value ratios, enforcement rights, interest-rate exposure, defaults, recovery assumptions and whether returns depend on refinancing.

 Credit may fit investors who prefer contractual cashflow over equity upside, provided they understand default and recovery risk.